markdaniel1982/ttlf_pp1/README.md

 <img src="documentation/images/wireframe_merch.png" alt="Wireframe Merch" width="20%" height="20%">

 _____
-## Features and Theme
+## Design, Features and Theme

 I have chosen colours that match the brand logo that I have used as the hero image across both the main landing page and the DJ profiles page.
-I have not included it on the merch page as the .
+I have not included it on the merch page as the grid container covered the image, making it a redundant element on that page.
 I used rgba(212, 39, 193, 1).
 A gradient to transparent was added for the header, footer and any elements within the pages which can be seen in the images in this document.

 ### Main Page